 Lunch

-Enjoy a 30-minute networking break featuring fall-themed snacks in the atrium, sponsored by the UT Supply Chain Management Graduate and Executive Education programs.
+Enjoy a 30-minute networking break with snacks in the atrium, sponsored by the UT Supply Chain Management Graduate and Executive Education programs.
 Learn about UT’s master’s and executive offerings while connecting with students at the reverse career fair in the hallway outside The Assembly.
 Student-interest tables will feature representatives from the Tennessee Association of Supply Chain (TASC), Supply Chain Analytics & Reporting Club (SCAR), SCM Career Ready, SCM Veterans, Diverse Organization Propelling Excellence (DOPE), MS SCM Global, MS SCM Online, and Women’s Organization of MBAs (WOMBA), offering a great opportunity to meet emerging supply chain talent and engage with the next generation of professionals.

 Break time between events